ksenol94/k3s-challenge/README.md

 Requirements

 -	Ubuntu virtual machines (1 master minimum).
--	SSH key for accessing VMs.
+-	SSH key (Public and Private Key) for accessing VMs.
+Public Key must be added into VMs before start.
 -	OpenTofu (Terraform) for infrastructure provisioning.
 -	kubectl and Helm CLI for Kubernetes management.
 -	psql and redis-cli for external connection testing.